jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 The steps are described below.

-Before you start, create a directory that will hold all you analysis data.
+Before you start, create a directory that will hold all your analysis data.
 You can create this directory inside the directory that holds your images.

 Step 1: Obtaining nucleus positions
 -----------------------------------